compose-spec/compose-spec/05-services.md

 `extra_hosts` adds hostname mappings to the container network interface configuration (`/etc/hosts` for Linux).

 #### Short syntax
-Short syntax use plain strings in a list.
+Short syntax uses plain strings in a list.
 Values must set hostname and IP address for additional hosts in the form of `HOSTNAME:IP`.

 ```yml
 extra_hosts: